Easy As Cookies

 • Add the peanut butter, marshmallows, and vanilla.
 (I usually add marshmallows first to give them a head start to dissolve.)

-• Use a rubber spatula to stir constantly until everything is smooth and mixed well.
+• Use a clean silicone spatula to stir constantly until everything is smooth and mixed well.
 The mixture thickens and stiffens up quickly once most of the marshmallows are dissolved.

 • Pour the fudge into the prepared pan.
 Scrape it into the prepared pan.
 (I sometimes pour it when I have just 2-3 mini marshmallows remaining, and smooth them out in the pan.)